blitz80690/deadtrees/docs/VAGRANT.md

         createdb --owner vagrant deadtrees_development
         exit

+7. Create a database configuration.

+        cp config/database.yml.dist config/database.yml

+        development:
+          adapter: postgres
+          database: deadtrees_development

-7. Generate a session key.
+8. Generate a session key.

         openssl rand -out session.key 64

-8. Start the application.
+9. Start the application.

         foreman start

-9. Open a web browser and navigate to [http://localhost:8080/ping](http://localhost:8080/ping).
+10. Open a web browser and navigate to [http://localhost:8080/ping](http://localhost:8080/ping).
     If all is well, you will see the word "pong".

 **Note:** Shotgun will reload the application when you modify the source files.